percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-1050](https://perconadev.atlassian.net/browse/EVEREST-1050) - The information about the restores was not correctly updated on the restores page.
 The issue has been fixed now.

-- [EVEREST-1137](https://perconadev.atlassian.net/browse/EVEREST-1137) - When external access was enabled, the external IP address for MySQL was not displayed.
-The issue has been resolved now.

 - [EVEREST-1139](https://perconadev.atlassian.net/browse/EVEREST-1139) - Addressed an issue where the PostgreSQL database became unresponsive and stuck when attempting to delete the database.

 - [EVEREST-1143](https://perconadev.atlassian.net/browse/EVEREST-1143) - Resolved an issue where `everestctl uninstall` command uninstalled Percona Everest despite the user selecting `no`.